analogmonster/SuperGreenOS/README.md

 ![WeedAppPic](assets/weedapppic.png?raw=true "WeedAppPic")

+Analog Monster's Fork of SuperGreenOS.
+I couldn't compile following the instructions, some dependencies were missing plus some code needed modifying.
+I have put this here for now to help people.

 # SuperGreenOS

 SuperGreenOS provides most features used when growing cannabis, all in one package, and controllable from your smartphone, pc, mac, linux, toaster, plumbus, whatnot...